Pests

 Introduction from an unquarantined new plant

-A newly purchased plant is the usual entry point for this pest, and Rex Begonia's dense, layered growth habit gives an early infestation plenty of hidden spots to build up in before it's ever noticed.
+A newly purchased plant is the usual entry point for this pest, and Rex Begonia's dense, layered growth habit gives an early infestation plenty of hidden spots to build up in before it's ever noticed, sometimes weeks after the new plant first arrived.

 Humid, enclosed growing conditions

-The terrariums and humidity domes commonly used to grow this species can also create a stable, sheltered environment favorable to mealybugs establishing and multiplying once introduced, since they are protected from some of the environmental fluctuation that might otherwise limit population growth.
+The terrariums and humidity domes commonly used to grow this species can also create a stable, sheltered environment favorable to mealybugs establishing and multiplying once introduced, since they are protected from some of the environmental fluctuation, such as drafts and temperature swings, that might otherwise limit their population growth in an open room.

 How to Fix It